 DETRACTORS / SOCIAL TROLLS/ ATTACKERS

-Anyone who create bad publicity about our company
+Anyone who creates bad publicity about our company

-Goal: Respond and take conversations offline when appropiate.
+Goal: Respond and take conversations offline when appropriate.
 Offer free ex-change if applies.

-Key Social Media Content: we will use”xyz” social media listening tool to find these content to respond in a timely manner.
+Key Social Media Content: we will use “XYZ” social media listening tool to find this content to respond in a timely manner.

 Here you will spell out what you’ll be doing for each social network to satisfy the goals of your social strategy.
-Include a brief description on any related process, people and tools.
+Include a brief description of any related process, people and tools.
 Tip: Age is an important demographic consideration when choosing your media channels as per our graph below.

 - Following key influencers and thanking new followers personally (and doing this regularly)